eclipse/kiso-testing/docs/examples/pykiso_to_pytest.rst

 Pykiso to Pytest
 ================

-If you want to use pytest instead of the pykiso command you can use the pykiso_to_pytest command to convert existing pykiso yaml configuration into a python module.
+If you want to use as testing framework pytest while using the test-setup generator of pykiso (YAML-based generation of auxiliaries and communication channels), you can use the pykiso_to_pytest command to convert existing pykiso yaml configuration into a pytest fixture.

 .. code:: bash

-    pykiso_to_pytest examples/dummy.yaml
+    pykitest examples/dummy.yaml

 Example can be found inside examples/pytest.